128technology/docs/docs/config_wan_assurance.md

     *admin@node1.conductor1#

 ```
-Committing the registration code will enable WAN Assurance on all connected routers.
-If this is not desired, please refer to the Skipping specific routers section before committing the registration code information to the configuration.
+Committing the registration code enables WAN Assurance on all connected routers.
+If you only want WAN Assurance enabled on certain routers, please refer to [Skipping Specific Routers](#skipping-specific-routers) before committing the registration code information to the configuration.

 7. Commit the registration code to the configuration.